Raghavendra Rajkumar

 Raghavendra Rajkumar (born 15 August 1965) is an Indian actor, singer and producer of Kannada cinema.
 He is the son of actor Dr. Rajkumar and film producer Parvathamma Rajkumar.
 He made his debut as a lead in the film Chiranjeevi Sudhakar (1988) before appearing in the successful 1989 film Nanjundi Kalyana.
 He went on to star in films such as Gajapathi Garvabhanga (1989), Anukoolakkobba Ganda (1990), and Geluvina Saradaara (1996).
 His last prominent film was Upendra's Swasthik (1998), a box office failure.
-He starred in Pakkadmane Hudugi (2004) before taking a fifteen year sabbatical from acting.
+He starred in Pakkadmane Hudugi (2004) before taking a fifteen-year sabbatical from acting.
 Since then he has produced television serials under Poornima Productions and films under Sri Vajreshwari Combines.

 His comeback film as a villain, Chillum, was dropped.
 In 2019, when he went to act in a lead role in the movie Ammana Mane, the Prime Minister of Singapore heard about it and watched the movie.

+Career

+1980s: Lead debut and breakthrough

+After years behind the scenes, Raghavendra made his debut as a lead actor in Chiranjeevi Sudhakar (1988).
+His real breakthrough came with the romantic comedy Nanjundi Kalyana (1989), which became a superhit and established him as a bankable star.
+The same year, he starred in Gajapathi Garvabhanga, further cementing his popularity.
+These films showcased his ability to handle light-hearted roles with ease, and he often collaborated with directors like M. S. Rajashekar and co-stars such as Malashri, Shruti and Ananth Nag.

+1990s: Success and stardom

+The 1990s marked Raghavendra’s most prolific phase.
+He delivered a string of successful films, including Anukoolakkobba Ganda (1990) – A family entertainer, Kalyana Mantapa (1991) and Bharjari Gandu (1992): both romantic dramas.
+Anuragada Alegalu (1993) and Navibbaru Namagibbaru (1993) that showcased his comic timing, Geluvina Saradara (1996) and Sutradhara (1996) earned praise for emotional depth.

+He also experimented with thrillers like Swasthik (1998), directed by Upendra, though it was a box-office failure despite critical appreciation for its bold narrative.
+His collaborations during this decade included directors like Relangi Narasimha Rao and Singeetham Srinivasa Rao.

+2000s: Transition to production

+After Tuvvi Tuvvi Tuvvi (1999) and Pakkadmane Hudugi (2004), Raghavendra gradually stepped away from acting to focus on production under Sri Vajreshwari Combines, assisting his mother Parvathamma Rajkumar.
+He managed major projects featuring his brothers Shiva Rajkumar and Puneeth Rajkumar, such as Vamshi (2008), Aakash, and Yaare Koogadali (2012).
+He also produced television serials under Poornima Productions, marking his successful transition to a behind-the-scenes role.